webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 [[Image:svgf_blur.png]]

-If you want to apply this customized SVG filter to HTML content, place it in an external SVG file and use the [[css/properties/filter|'''filter''']] CSS property to reference it using the same [[css/functions/url|'''url()''']] function:
+If you want to apply this customized SVG filter to HTML content, place it in an external SVG file and use the corresponding [[css/properties/filter|'''filter''']] CSS property to reference it using the same [[css/functions/url|'''url()''']] function: